DDoSolitary/alpine-repo/README.md

 - Downloading may be slow in some regions (e.g. China).

-- No packages for the s390x.
-Though this architecture is supported by Alpine Linux, qemu doesn't work well with it.
-So I can't build for it as the only build envrironment I can use is Travis CI's x86_64 servers.

 - No packages for stable releases, and old packages are deleted immediately after newer ones are built.
 However, as a fan of Arch Linux, I consider this limitation "a feature".